Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 The Remote Data Adapter can only receive two synchronous requests: `subscribe` and `unsubscribe`.
 It can send three asynchronous events: `update`, `end of snapshot`, and `failure`.
 The Remote Metadata Adapter (which is not covered in this article) can receive more synchronous requests, as its interface is a bit more complex than the Data Adapter, but it does not send any asynchronous events at all (in fact, it uses one TCP socket only).

 In reality, of course, you will never implement a "human-driven" Adapter as we did in this article, but this approach is useful, from a didactive perspective, to illustrate the basic principles of the Lightstreamer Adapter Remoting Infrastructure (ARI).
-If you need to develop an Adapter based on technologies other than Java and .NET, the ARI makes the trick.
+If you need to develop an Adapter based on technologies other than Java, .NET, and Node.js [for which a higher level interface is available](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket#related-projects) the ARI makes the trick.

 Should you develop any Adapter in <b>PHP, Ruby, Python, Perl</b>, or any other language, feel free to let us know, by posting a comment here on the [Lightstreamer Forums](http://forums.lightstreamer.com/).